10-03 The Basic Processes

 Simulation software: MR Image Expert®

 Contrast might be predictable with normal anatomy; however, when searching for lesions, prediction may become impossible.
-Figure 10-05 gives an example of how a pathological lesion can stay hidden or be highlighted.
+Figure 10-05 gives an example of how a pathology can stay hidden or be highlighted.

 Simulation software: MR Image Expert®